Compass

 Parking

-We will provide all homes with their own parking space, as well as plenty of on-street parking.
-This means that there would be space to accommodate all parking within the site and prevent any overspill onto surrounding rounds.
+Our proposals comply with Hertsmere’s parking policy requirements, as well as plenty of visitor parking.
+This means that there would be space to accommodate all parking within the site and prevent any overspill onto surrounding roads.

 How will you manage any impact on local infrastructure?

-In addition, we have developed our designs further and have now earmarked a larger retail space in the village square that could accommodate a local convenience store.
-We have also provided space for smaller shops, which could be used as a coffee shop, bakery or other small retailers.
-There would also be one larger space designed for a local grocery store that could provide household essentials and other convenience offers.
+We have also earmarked a larger retail space on the village green that could accommodate a local convenience store and have provided space for smaller shops, which could be used as a coffee shop, bakery or other small retailer.

 How will you manage the construction impact?